-A Microsoft Active Accessibility client must be notified when the server UI has changed so that it can convey that information to the user.
+An Active Accessibility client must be notified when the server's UI has changed so that it can convey that information to the user.
 To ensure that the client is informed about UI changes, it uses a mechanism called Window Events, or WinEvents, to register to receive notifications.
-For more information, see WinEvents.
+For more information, see WinEvents .

-To learn about and manipulate a particular UI element, clients use the Microsoft Active Accessibility Component Object Model (COM) interface, IAccessible.
+To learn about and manipulate a particular UI element, clients use the Active Accessibility COM interface, IAccessible.

 A client can retrieve an IAccessible object for a UI element in the following four ways:

 - Call AccessibleObjectFromWindow and pass the UI element's window handle.